- strained tendons

 - weak thigh muscles

 The quadriceps are the muscles at the front of your thighs.
-Loosen them up before you run with this stretch:
+Loosen your quads by:

 - While standing, hold on to a chair or wall.